 Look for spots where decisions are being made.
 Are the choices too easy?
 How can you make them harder?
 And not just physically harder, but emotionally tougher as well.

-Stuff You Probably Shouldn't Do
+Things You Probably Shouldn't Do

-Adding a Subplot
+Add a Subplot

 This seems like the easiest way to add words, but unless it's connected to the main storyline and woven in with the same skill and relevance as the other subplots, it often ends up feeling tacked on.
 Sometimes a subplot is the way to go, but make sure it fits and improves the whole story.

-Adding a Character
+Add a Character

 The key thing to remember when you're bulking up a novel is to be true to the story.
 Look for ways to tell that story, deepen those characters, and keep the reader guessing what will happen next.